 - Does your grief feel unmanageable or like it will never go away?

 - Are you pulling away from people that are trying to help?

 - Do you feel like you are living in a dream that you cannot wake up from?

 - Are you concerned about your child or children’s grief?
 Do you have parenting questions about grief?

 Grief isn’t just about healing from a loss through death.
 We also grieve relationships, jobs, homes, lifestyles, and even our own unhealthy habits.
 When a person or pet dies, this is often called “simple grief,” though it doesn’t feel simple.
 Grieving a relationship is “complex grief.”
 Find out why.

 First, it should be understood that the ‘final’ stage, acceptance, does NOT mean that you forget the loss, or that you are happy about it . . . it simply means that you have made peace with the loss and have moved into a place where you can continue living your life.
 I would also like to emphasize that these stages by no means include all possible experiences of grief. . .they are just a starting point; some people also experience guilt, shame, fear, etc. And these stages do not go in any particular order other than starting off with Denial and wrapping up with Acceptance.
 Bouncing around your unique stages is normal, but can be unsettling.
-Please get in touch by submitting the Contact Us form on the right if you have any questions or concerns.
+Please get in touch if you have any questions or concerns.

 Letting grief heal you

-By beginning to take good care of yourself, you will find that each of the stage begins to last for shorter periods, and occur less and less often.
+By beginning to take good care of yourself, you will find that each of the stages begins to last for shorter periods and occur less and less often.
 Likewise, as this happens, you will find that the initial ‘flashes’ of acceptance happen more often and last longer and longer.

 Own your own healing process